neutron-sync/nsync-cli/README.md

 Pull files that need to be updated: `nsync pull`

 The `add` command supports file globs like `.ssh/*` and `./ssh/**/*` with the second example being recursive.

+## Limitation

+- Files synced are assumed to be small configuration files.
+Larger files (>1mb) may choke or slow down sync processes.
+- The client only supports a limit of 500 files to sync right now.